 Not only is dancing a fun and affordable way to spend the evening, it’s also quite intimate.
 If you and your partner end up enjoying dancing, this may become a free new hobby.

 If you’re not in the mood for any of the first 9 dates, go back to basics.
 But, do it wisely!
 If it’s a movie you want to watch, see a film that came out a month ago so that the theater isn’t crowded.
 Since everyone is likely going to see the newest rom-com, you might get the theater to yourself by seeing a movie that is way less popular.
 If you do go the theater route, make sure you sneak in plenty of snacks!

 If you want to have a nice, romantic dinner, cook it yourself or together and eat at home before the movie.
 This can actually be way more romantic since you won’t have the interruptions of waiters, crowds, and the feeling of being rushed so the next couple can have your booth.

-I hope you enjoyed these 10 fun and affordable Valentine’s Day date ideas!
+I hope you enjoyed these 10 fun and cheap Valentine’s Day ideas for your tight budget.
 Have fun and be safe!